 The transition to adulthood is a challenge for any young person in today’s competitive society, but even more so for young adults who think, process, and interact with the world in ways that are outside the box.

 The result?
 Often, it's a string of unsuccessful attempts to move forward.
 Struggling with classes, unemployed or in unfulfilling jobs, anxiety climbs and confidence fades.
 Feelings of isolation and loneliness increase.
 Parents are frustrated with their young person disappearing into endless hours of gaming or online activities.
 But the truth is, neurodivergent teens and young adults know the world is waiting.
 What looks like resistance or laziness is actually anxiety.

 Transition to Adulthood Coaching helps teens and young adults learn to value and harness their own unique talents and abilities.

 Together with an expert coach, your teen or young adult creates a plan to move forward in multiple areas of life.
 A joyful & independent life includes not only handling daily responsibilities, but also building relationships and having a sense of meaning or purpose.

 Some of the areas of life we cover include:

 Career.
 What do you want to be when you grow up is a fun question at five, but often a terrifying one as a teenager or young adult.
 Should you attend college or go straight into the workforce?
 How do you get and keep a job?
-Many individuals pair individual coaching with participation in our employment training group, which focuses on understanding the unwritten rules of success in the workplace.
+Many individuals pair individual coaching with participation in our Adulting 101 Group, which includes a focus on career development.

-Neurodiversity Education.
-Understanding neurodiversity and how to self-advocate is critical for long-term success.
-Masking (hiding neurodiverse traits to fit in) is exhausting and damaging.
+Understanding Neurodivergence.
+Understanding neurodivergence and how to self-advocate is critical for long-term success.
+Masking (hiding neurodivergent traits to fit in) is exhausting and damaging.
 Instead, we focus on being the best version of ourselves.

 People.
 We focus on understanding what it takes to build and maintain friendships, learning how to navigate anxiety in social situations, and improving communication with family members.